Ken MacNeil

-Ken MacNeil (born December 16, 1975) is a Canadian professional darts player who plays in World Darts Federation events.
+Ken MacNeil (born 16 December 1975) is a Canadian professional darts player who plays in World Darts Federation (WDF) events.

 Career

 MacNeil qualified for the 2010 PDC World Darts Championship by finishing fourth in the North American Order of Merit.
 In the preliminary round, he defeated Guyana's Norman Madhoo 4–2.
 In the first round, he lost 3–2 to Alan Tabern.